yoyotv/Face-detection/README.md

 The dataset[[2]](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) that I used is a simple dataset provided by AT&T Laboratories Cambridge.

 Also, this repository is just for imporving my ability of implement the concept of only reading paper.So the code follows the steps that paper wrote.
-And because this is just for improving the ability of implementation, I just use the first 50 images (5 classes) to classify.
+And because this is just for improving the ability of implementation, I just used the first 50 images (5 classes) to classify.

 ## Approach

 Pricipal component analysis (PCA)
 Eigenvector and eigenvalue.
 Detail is all in the paper.

+I write the code to calculate eigenvectors in c++, but it is just too slow.

+So~, because of the calculation spped of Matlab, I tend to save the image information by c++ first, and calculate eigenvectors by Matlab.
+After that, c++ read the eigenvectors results by txt and keep going on.

 ## GET started